ArtemPchela/wpm-calculator-react/README.md

 ## Usage

-Import the ReadingTimeCalculator component and use it in your React application:
+Import the wpm-calculator-react component and use it in your React application:

 ```jsx
 import React from "react";